 This is something that I cannot emphasize enough to you.
-Family court judges have seen your circumstances before even if he believed them to be unique to you and your spouse.
-While history may not repeat itself it certainly does rhyme.
-This means that while no two people may be able to completely mirror your circumstances with your spouse there are certainly similar circumstances involving other married people that have gone before that judge previously.
+Family court judges had seen your circumstances before, even if they believed them to be unique to you and your spouse.
+While history may not repeat itself, it certainly does rhyme.
+This means that while no two people may be able to mirror your circumstances with your spouse completely, there are certainly similar circumstances involving other married people that have gone before that judge previously.
 Do not try to overstate your own need for spousal maintenance.
-A judge will see through your act and you will lose credibility with him.
+A judge will see through your act, and you will lose credibility with him.

-If a judge does believe that you are eligible to receive spousal maintenance then the next question is how much special maintenance will you be ordered to receive and for how long will you be ordered to receive it.
+If a judge believes that you are eligible to receive spousal maintenance, then the next question is how much special maintenance you will be ordered to receive and how long you will be ordered to receive it.
 In most circumstances, your monthly expenses subtracted by your monthly income would result in the greatest amount of spousal maintenance that you could receive.
-However, that does not always tell an entire story as far as how much special maintenance you may need.
-Several different factors can be considered by a judge such as you and your spouse is financial resources after the divorce, misconduct that played a role in the divorce, family violence, your and your spouse's education and employment skills as well as sacrifices made during the marriage to benefit the other person.
+However, that does not always tell an entire story about how much special maintenance you may need.
+Several different factors can be considered by a judge, such as you and your spouse's financial resources after the divorce, misconduct that played a role in the divorce, family violence, your and your spouse's education and employment skills, as well as sacrifices made during the marriage to benefit the other person.

-These are all factors that will be considered by your family court judge in determining how much, if any special maintenance you may receive.
+These are all factors that will be considered by your family court judge in determining how much, if any, special maintenance you may receive.
 There is a cap on court-ordered special maintenance that is set by statute.
 This cap will be set at $5000 per month or 20% of your spouse's average monthly gross income.
 Whichever number is lower will be the cap in your case.
-Gross income is determined by considering all wages and salaries earned by your spouse, interest in dividends on investments, self-employment income, pension income, unemployment benefits as well as rental income.
+Gross income is determined by considering all wages and salaries earned by your spouse, interest in dividends on investments, self-employment income, pension income, unemployment benefits, and rental income.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great opportunity for you to learn more about your circumstances as well as about the services offered to our clients by our attorneys and staff.
+These consultations are a great opportunity for you to learn more about your circumstances and the services offered to our clients by our attorneys and staff.